-- Professor Gerald Neuman is currently serving a four-year term (2011-2014) as a member of the United Nations Human Rights Committee, the monitoring body for the International Covenant on Civil and Political Rights.
+- Professor Gerald Neuman recently served a four-year term (2011-2014) as a member of the United Nations Human Rights Committee, the monitoring body for the International Covenant on Civil and Political Rights.
 He is also the co-director of the HLS Human Rights Program.

 - Professor Intisar Rabb edited Law and Tradition in Classical Islamic Thought, with Michael Cook, Asma Sayeed, and Najam Haider, (Palgrave Macmillan, 2013) and “The Islamic Rule of Lenity” (Vanderbilt Journal of Transnational Law, 2011).
 As director of the Islamic Legal Studies Program, she is in the process of launching an online database that will house primary and secondary sources of Islamic law globally.